wehlutyk/2016-09-daad-research-project/project.md

 Alongside this empirical work, we review the main critiques of the *epidemiology of representations* program, both from social anthropology and non-classical streams of cognitive science, which frame the questions of cultural evolution differently and pinpoint debated assumptions in need of further work.

 Upon completion, this project will have shown a path to analyse the evolution of real linguistic content, and the links it has with overall cultural change, with a set of workable constraints compared to previous techniques.
-By fruitfully combining social science, psycholinguistics, and large scale modelling, it significantly widens the field of empirical possibilities and allows the various disciplines involved to address new and debated questions on the links between cognition and cultural evolution.
+By fruitfully combining social science, psycholinguistics, and large scale modelling, I hope to significantly widen the field of empirical possibilities and allows the various disciplines involved to address new and debated questions on the links between cognition and cultural evolution.
-As @greenwald_there_2012 has argued, "there is nothing so theoretical as a good method".

 Project breakdown
 =================

-\todo{Privilégier une présentation séquentielle : les fonds français m'ont permis de réaliser toutes ces étapes jusqu'ici, et d'en arriver à me dire que l'Allemagne pourrait mettre au pot pour finaliser cette dernière partie dont je vous parle là}

 Transformations of quotations in blogspace
 ------------------------------------------